Pembroke Public Library

 Plimoth Patuxet provides an engaging and experiential outdoor and indoor learning environment on its main campus and at the State Pier on Plymouth’s waterfront.
 Our permanent exhibits tell the complex and interwoven stories of two distinct cultures - English and Native.
 The main exhibits are enhanced with an exciting menu of special events, public programs and workshops that offer a rich and diverse exploration of the 17th-century.

-The pass admits up to 6 individuals at a discounted rate.
+The pass admits up to 6 people at a discounted rate.

 Please see their website for more information.